HanielB/2020.1-lp/_lessons/02-pattern-matching/pattern-matching.md

   fun f (a, b) = a = b;
   ```

-- Another useful construct in SML is defining local variables a 'let' block:
+- Another useful construct in SML is defining local variables a `let` block:

 ``` ocaml
 let val x = 1 val y = 2 in x + y end;